terais-eu/terais-eu/content/authors/igor-farkas-as-transform-expert/_index.md

 # Display name
 title: "Igor Farkaš"

-aliases:
-  - /author/igor-farkas-as-transform-expert
-  - /author/igor-farkas-as-wp5-lead

 # Username (this should match the folder name and the name on publications)
 authors:
-- "igor-farkas"
+- "igor-farkas-as-transform-lead"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
 role: |
-  Project Coordinator,
-  Transformation Lead Expert,
+  Transformation Lead Expert
-  WP5 Systematic Development of People Leader
 weight: 50

 # Organizations/Affiliations